 Is the annual fee worth it?

 The Capital One Savor has a $95 annual fee, waived the first year.
 So there’s no risk in opening the card and trying it out to see if it fits your spending habits.

 The card’s ongoing benefits make it one of the best Capital One credit cards out there.
 If you’ll use just a couple of the below perks, it’ll be easy to save more than you’re paying for the annual fee.
-For example, the $9.99 monthly Postmates subscription alone is worth nearly $120 per year ($25 more than the annual fee).

 The Capital One Savor bonus categories are probably more plentiful than you think.
 The card earns 4% on “entertainment,” which is a vast category that includes things like movies, plays, concerts, sporting events, tourist attractions, theme parks, aquariums, zoos, dance clubs, pool halls or bowling alleys, record stores and video rental locations.

 Pairing the Capital One Savor with other credit cards